NativeScript/docs-v8/ui-and-styling.md

 ///

-::: tip Tip
+:::tip Platform specific behavior

+**iOS Specific**

-iOS Specifics: The default text of the navigation button is the title of the previous page.
-In iOS, the back button is used explicitly for navigation.
-It navigates to the previous page and you can't handle the tap event to override this behavior.
-If you want to place a button on the left side of the ActionBar and handle the tap event (e.g., show slide-out), you can use ActionItem with ios.position="left".
+On iOS the default text of the navigation button is the title of the previous page and the back button is used explicitly for navigation.
+It navigates to the previous page and does not allow overriding this behavior.
+If you need to place a custom button on the left side of the `<ActionBar>` (e.g., to show a Drawer button), you can use an `<ActionItem>` with `ios.position="left"`.

+**Android Specific**

-Android Specifics: In Android, you can't set text inside the navigation button.
-You can use the icon property to set an image (e.g., ~\images\nav-image.png or res:\\ic_nav).
-You can use android.systemIcon to set one of the system icons available in Android.
+On Android, you can't add text inside the navigation button.
+You can use the icon property to set an image (e.g., `~/images/nav-image.png` or `res:\\ic_nav`).
+You can use `android.systemIcon` to set one of the system icons available in Android.
 In this case, there is no default behaviour for NavigationButton tap event, and we should set the callback function, which will be executed.
 :::

-::: warning Note
+:::warning Note
 In iOS, the color property affects the color of the title and the action items.
 In Android, the color property affects only the title text.
 However, you can set the default color of the text in the action items by adding an actionMenuTextColor item in the Android theme (inside App_Resources\Android\values\styles.xml).
 :::